The Grants Pass Daily Courier in southern Oregon was targeted by protesters for its three-part campaign-season series, “Out of the Closet.”

 In the documentary, Elise Self says, “The newspaper was picketed for days and days.
 We went and talked to the editor shortly after our article came out, and he confided in us that the OCA was the angriest about our article, because it showed everyday people, a family.”

 The Daily Courier wasn’t the only target of the protesters.
-The Selfs received hate mail stating their daughter should be “put to death.”
+The Selfs received hate mail stating that Jen should be “put to death.”
 As Jim Self told the documentary crew, “It’s the first time in my life that I felt like having a loaded gun in my house.
 And I don’t like to say that.
 I was scared.”

 This painful experience of a divided community earned a mention in the 2010 celebration of the Daily Courier’s 125th Anniversary.
 In a review article titled, “Newspaper proudest of times it’s helped community,” it noted, “The newspaper has often found itself at the center of controversy and community.